Permify/permify/docs/documentation/docs/api-overview/permission/lookup-subject.md

 ---
-title: Check Subjects' Permissions
+title: Subject Filtering
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Check Subjects' Permissions
+# Subject Filtering

 Lookup Subject endpoint lets you ask questions in form of **“Which subjects can do action Y on entity:X?”**.
 As a response of this you’ll get a subject results in a format of string array.